Wirex Reveals WXT, a new Native Cryptocurrency

 Wirex, the leading digital payment platform, is launching its native token WXT on an initial exchange offering through OKEx - after an exclusive pre-sale for its verified customers

-LONDON, June 10, 2019 /PRNewswire/ -- Wirex, a market-leading digital payment platform, today announced the release of the Wirex Token (WXT), their first native cryptocurrency, in an Initial Exchange Offering (IEO) on OKEx.
-The new token is designed to help users access unique rewards, save on fees and own their own share of Wirex.
+LONDON, June 11, 2019 /PRNewswire/ -- Wirex, a market-leading digital payment platform, today announced the release of the Wirex Token (WXT), their first native cryptocurrency, in an Initial Exchange Offering (IEO) on OKEx.
+The new token is designed to help users access unique rewards and save on fees.

 Pavel Matveev, Wirex CEO, explains: "We believe that the nascent token economy will eventually replace conventional fiat currency as the dominant form of payment.
 The Wirex Token helps us integrate with the payment environment of the future and offer users a convenient, fast and cost-efficient way to move digital money across borders."